• Home /

 Most home buyers can get approved for a mortgage 24 months after discharge from Chapter 7 bankruptcy or immediately after discharge from Chapter 13 bankruptcy.

-Chapter 7 completely wipes out all debt.
-Chapter 13 is a reorganization of debt based on a payment schedule.
-Because of the way the two impact debt, each requires a different waiting period timeline.
+Chapter 7 completely eliminates debt, while Chapter 13 reorganizes debt based on a payment schedule.
+Due to the differences in how they impact debt, each requires a different waiting period.

-An extenuating circumstance is a one-time event beyond the buyer’s control that reduces income sharply or creates a catastrophic increase in debt.
+An extenuating circumstance is a one-time event beyond the buyer’s control that significantly reduces income or creates a catastrophic increase in debt.

 Common examples of extenuating circumstances include:

-2. Loss of income because of job loss
+2. Loss of income due to job loss

 3. Large medical bills